 The Society is best known for its championing of the Shakespeare authorship question, and this remains of great interest.
 However, its expertise encompasses Elizabethan history, philosophy, cryptography and much else.
 Above all, Bacon’s philosophy and the Shakespeare plays have provided inspiration for imaginative yet scholarly research, and the ongoing vitality of the Society testifies to the fruitfulness of this approach.

-- The next online edition of ‘Baconiana’ is scheduled to be available on this website by the end of February 2014.
-To meet this deadline, submissions of articles for consideration should be emailed to the Editor by 12 January 2014 at the latest to email@example.com.
+- The next online edition of ‘Baconiana’ is scheduled to be available on this website very soon.
+Submissions of articles for consideration should be emailed to the Editor: firstname.lastname@example.org.

 - On Wednesday 11th December, Dr Edi Bilimoria gave a talk for members entitled ‘Similarities and differences in the way Francis Bacon and Newton used what is commonly known as the scientific method’.
 For details, click here.